anonymous174174/404brain-not-found/README.md

 # Neuronix 🧠

-A custom deep learning framework built from scratch in Python for educational and research purposes.
-This project implements a complete neural network library with automatic differentiation, demonstrating the inner workings of modern ML frameworks like PyTorch.
+A custom deep learning framework built from first principles in Python for Learning and research purposes.
+This project implements a complete neural network library with a custom automatic differentiation engine, trying to deconstruct the inner workings of modern ML frameworks like PyTorch.

 ## ✨ What This Is

 This is a learning-focused implementation that recreates core deep learning functionality from the ground up.
 It's designed to help understand how autograd engines, neural network modules, and optimization algorithms actually work under the hood.

-**⚠️ Important:** Neuronix is for learning and research purposes only.
+**⚠️ Disclaimer:** Neuronix is for learning and research purposes only.
 For production applications, use established frameworks like PyTorch, TensorFlow, or JAX.

 ## 🚀 Features